Computational Cognitive Science (2017-2018)

 against, and illuminate psychological theories and data.

-The course will introduce both rule-based and probabilistic modelling
+The course will mainly focus on probabilistic modelling methodologies,

 Announcements regarding the course will be posted to the course